Idzumikatsu/crm/frontend/README.md

 ## Production build

 Run `npm run build` to generate static files in the `dist/` directory.
 These files can be served by NGINX or any static web server.

+## Error boundary

+Unexpected rendering errors are caught by a simple `<ErrorBoundary>` component.
+`App` wraps all routes in this boundary by default.
+You can also wrap individual parts of the UI with `<ErrorBoundary>` when needed.